cybertraining-dsc/su21-reu-378/project/index.md

 ## Abstract

-Analyzing facial images to detect Autism in children.
+Analyzing Deep Learning techniques for Autism Diagnosis.
 - [ ] Add brief summary that explains what my project is about.

 Contents